eMetaboHUB/Forum-DiseasesChem/README.md

 - The first contains parameters about the creation of the triplestore.
 See README in the *build_RDF_store* sub-directory for option details.
 - The second contains parameters to integrate chemont classes in the triplestore.
 See README in the *Chemont* sub-directory for option details.

+If *-b* or *-c* is not provided, the corresponding triples are not created.

 Then, from the base directory execute:

 ```bash